UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 ![fig1]({{ '/assets/images/Team02/env.png' | relative_url }})
 *Fig 1.
 Generated Environment*

+Our environment configuration also depends on the tasks we want to train the agent to perform.
+We next list the scenarios that we targeted.

+### Single lane, no traffic
+The baseline case is the simplest scenario of one traffic lane and no other vehicles on the road.
+The controlled vehicle only needs to learn to steer when the road ahead curves to the left or to the right.

+### Single lane, with traffic
+The case with one single lane and a certain density of traffic on the road is more complicated.
+Because the car ahead might be travelling at a slower speed than the controlled vehicle, it must learn to keep a safe distance with the car in the front, which means it has to predict the correct acceleration.

+### Multilane, no traffic
+We then added more lanes to the environment by changing the lane_num parameter.
+The difficulty for multi-lane scenarios is that the controlled vehicle has to stay on one lane and not drive across two lanes.
+This requires higher accuracy with steering.

+### Multilane, with traffic
+The final, most complicated case is a road with multiple lanes and also other vehicles driving on it.
+This means higher accuracy requirements to both steering and acceleration, and less tolerance to errors.

 ## Extracting RGB Image With Ground Truth Actions From Metadrive
 In order to train a model that outputs an action space prediction based on the input RGB image, we first need to collect enough images with ground-truth action labeling.
+To collect these data, we take advantage of the original MetaDrive’s driving policies.
+During their driving simulation, MetaDrive outputs first-person point of view images.
 All the data required at this step can be obtained from the *obervation* and *info* returned by *env.step()*.
+We save these images at an interval of a set number of frames.
 The action space, as defined in the IDM Policy, consists of two numbers, representing the steering and acceleration respectively.
 The numbers are used to directly name the image file, which is placed in validation set or training set as configured.
 ```python
 o, r, d, info = env.step([0, 0])
 action_space = (info['steering'], info['acceleration'])